Bowdoin College

-The college was a founding member of its athletic conference, the New England Small College Athletic Conference, and the Colby-Bates-Bowdoin Consortium, an athletic conference and inter-library exchange with Bates College and Colby College.
-Bowdoin has over 30 varsity teams, and the school mascot was selected as a polar bear in 1913 to honor Robert Peary, a Bowdoin alumnus who led the first successful expedition to the North Pole.
-Between the years 1821 and 1921, Bowdoin operated a medical school called the Medical School of Maine.
+Bowdoin College (/ˈboʊdᵻn/ BOH-din) is a private liberal arts college in Brunswick, Maine, United States.
+It was chartered in 1794.

 The main Bowdoin campus is located near Casco Bay and the Androscoggin River.
 In addition to its Brunswick campus, Bowdoin owns a 118 acre coastal studies center on Orr's Island and a 200 acre scientific field station on Kent Island in the Bay of Fundy.

+The college was a founding member of its athletic conference, the New England Small College Athletic Conference, and the Colby-Bates-Bowdoin Consortium, an athletic conference and inter-library exchange with Bates College and Colby College.
+Bowdoin has over 30 varsity teams, and the school mascot was selected as a polar bear in 1913 to honor Robert Peary, a Bowdoin alumnus who claimed to have led the first successful expedition to the North Pole.

 History

 Founding and 19th century

 Bowdoin College was chartered in 1794 by the Massachusetts State Legislature and was later redirected under the jurisdiction of the Maine Legislature.
 It was named for former Massachusetts governor James Bowdoin, whose son James Bowdoin III was an early benefactor.
-At the time of its founding, it was the easternmost college in the United States, as it was located in Maine.

-Bowdoin began to develop in the 1820s, a decade in which Maine became an independent state as a result of the Missouri Compromise and graduated U.S. President Franklin Pierce.
-The college also graduated two literary philosophers, the writers Nathaniel Hawthorne and Henry Wadsworth Longfellow, both of whom graduated Phi Beta Kappa in 1825.
+Bowdoin began to develop in the 1820s, a decade in which Maine became an independent state as a result of the Missouri Compromise.
+The college graduated future U.S. President Franklin Pierce and two literary figures, Nathaniel Hawthorne and Henry Wadsworth Longfellow, both of whom graduated Phi Beta Kappa in 1825.
 Pierce and Hawthorne began an official militia company called the 'Bowdoin Cadets'.
+The Phi Beta Kappa Society was active at Bowdoin before the Civil War and featured anti-slavery speakers.

-From its founding, Bowdoin was known to educate the sons of the political elite and "catered very largely to the wealthy conservative from the state of Maine."
+From its founding, Bowdoin was known to educate the sons of the political elite and "catered very largely to the wealthy conservative from the state of Maine".
 During the first half of the 19th century, Bowdoin required of its students a certificate of "good moral character" as well as knowledge of Latin and Ancient Greek, geography, algebra, and the major works of Cicero, Xenophon, Virgil and Homer.